lukso-network/docs/docs/learn/smart-contract-developers/edit-token-metadata.md

 :::

-## Update metadata after deployment
+## Update metadata after contract deployment

-In the following example, we will set the [LSP4 Metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) data key of an [LSP7 Contract](../../standards/tokens/LSP7-Digital-Asset.md).
-If you want to learn more about the contract deployment itself, please have a look at the [Getting Started](./getting-started.md) or [Create LSP7 Token](./create-lsp7-token.md) guides before you continue.

 ### Setup the deployment script

 In the first step, you will have to set up a new deployment script in Hardhat.
 We will create a new function for setting the [LSP4 metadata](../../standards/tokens/LSP4-Digital-Asset-Metadata.md) key, which will take the address of your [previously deployed token](./create-lsp7-token.md).
-If you do not have the deployed token set up within your Hardhat repository, please adjust the `getContractAt()` function and create a new token based on a contract artifact from the 🛠️ [`@lukso/lsp-smart-contracts/`](../../tools/lsp-smart-contracts/getting-started.md) library.
+If you do not have the deployed token set up within your Hardhat repository, please adjust the `getContractAt()` function and create a new token based on a contract artifact from the [`@lukso/lsp-smart-contracts`](../../tools/lsp-smart-contracts/getting-started.md) library.

 <Tabs groupId="deployment">
   <TabItem value="up" label="Update metadata with a Universal Profile">